-Mr Lindsay clarified in reply to questions from Members that the IJB financial position did not directly impact on the Board's financial outturn and hence were not detailed at Appendix A. Scottish Government had asked NHSAA to deliver 3% CRES on our total baseline allocation of £883 million, which included £250 million passed through to the Health and Social Care Partnerships (HSCPs).
+A Board member commented and had questions on the IJB CRES financial position, how this was reported through the FMR and if this was appropriately monitored by the health board.
+Mr Lindsay responded to advise that the IJB financial position did not directly impact on the Board's financial outturn and hence this was not reported in detail at Appendix A. Mr Lindsay explained that Scottish Government had asked NHSAA to deliver 3% CRES on our total baseline allocation of £883 million, which included £250 million passed through to the Health and Social Care Partnerships (HSCPs).
 The IJB financial position was included to demonstrate to Scottish Government that the Board was delivering 3% CRES against the total baseline budget.
-IJB Chief Finance Officers had confirmed that they were content for this detail to be provided as a memo line at the bottom of the table, however, it would not directly impact on the Board's financial outturn.
-Mr Lindsay highlighted ongoing work related to the Supplies overspend, specifically the work taking place to identify savings in theatre supplies, outsourcing in Radiology and Diagnostics, as well as drugs overspend and use of taxis and private ambulances, as outlined in the report.
+IJB Chief Finance Officers had confirmed that they were content for this detail to be provided as a memo line at the bottom of the table, however, this would not directly impact on the Board's financial outturn.

+Mr Lindsay highlighted ongoing work related to the Supplies overspend, specifically the work taking place to identify savings in theatre supplies, outsourcing in radiology and diagnostics, as well as drugs overspend and use of taxis and private ambulances, as outlined in the report.